Anti Money Laundering in Banking: Four Case Studies of AML Lapses in Leading Banks

 According to the SEC, the alleged bank, after acquiring its Estonian branch in 2007, overlooked the money laundering risks associated with numerous transactions initiated by the non-resident customers of Estonia.

-In spite of making efforts to gauge AML risks, SEC found significant gaps in the bank’s reporting measures which changed the compliance and market status of the bank when the allegations surfaced.
+In spite of making efforts to gauge AML risks, the SEC found significant gaps in the bank’s reporting measures which changed the compliance and market status of the bank when the allegations surfaced.

 Four Prominent AML Measures that Could Redefine Bank’s Integrity